Intelvideo-IT-Committee/intelvideo-team/README.md

 # Website for internal work purposes of Intelvideo Studio

+### TO-DO list

+1. Make login page work
+2. Create **/public/** folder for static files
+3. Make page for users to change info about them
+4. Test *'socket.io'* package by displaying list of users who is online on the main page

+*to be continued...*

 ### Folders structure

 **middleware/** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- all technical staff, e. g. server settings, global variables, DB connection